04/16/2017 | 4 Ways Pests Could Sneak Into Your Business

 Well, we definitely sympathize with that paranoia--trust us.
 That’s why we wanted to explain a few of the sneakiest ways pests can get into your business.
 If you really are forgetting something, one of these is probably it.

 You probably don’t picture mice, roaches, and fleas climbing trees and then leaping onto your building like spider monkeys.
 While it may seem crazy, pests of all kinds use tree branches to access your building’s roof tops and windows.
-Squirrels, rodents, roaches, bed bugs, fleas, and more can all easily climb up trees and race along tree branches.
+Rodents, roaches, bed bugs, fleas, and more can all easily climb up trees and race along tree branches.

 Once they’re up, they use the tree branch as a makeshift bridge to get close to a scalable surface.
-Once they’re on the roof, squirrels and rodents can use vents, chimneys, or other openings to get into the building.
+Once they’re on the roof, pests can use vents, chimneys, or other openings to get into the building.
 Look for tree branches that are either physically touching or hanging close to any part of the building.
 Have someone trim them down.
 Maintaining the trees near your building deprives pests of a surprisingly common infestation route.

 Like windows and doors, garage doors have a rubber weatherstrip on their bottoms.
 This rubber strip seals the garage when the door closes.
 The soft rubber prevents damage when the door impacts the floor.
 Along with protecting the door, the seal also protects the garage and the home from weather and pests.